mirshod05/quoteoftheday/readme.txt

 This bot uses zenquote public API and returns a random quote and its author when prompted to.
 I hosted this telegram bot program using the free-tier of pythonanywhere.com.
 This bot is intermittently active.
+You can view the bot here: https://t.me/qotd101_bot